Article

 We split the chromosomes into macrochromosomes (GGA1–5, grey circles), intermediate chromosomes (GGA6–10, green triangles) and microchromosomes (GGA11–32, red circles), and calculated their KS values using Codeml.
 The cumulative distribution of genes in each chromosome size category is plotted versus the KS values.
 Because large KS values are methodologically suspect, we discarded KS values >10.

 Synonymous substitution rates are elevated in two types of chromosomal region.
-First, chicken–human KS values are significantly higher among genes on microchromosomes (median KS = 2.01) than they are on intermediate chromosomes (1.60) and on macrochromosomes (1.54) (Table 10; P < 2.2 times 10-16, Kolmogorov–Smirnov test).
+First, chicken–human KS values are significantly higher among genes on microchromosomes (median KS = 2.01) than they are on intermediate chromosomes (1.60) and on macrochromosomes (1.54) (Table 10; P < 2.2 × 10-16, Kolmogorov–Smirnov test).
 Despite significant differences in G+C content for the chicken chromosomes (Fig. 10b), the elevation in KS is not entirely due to non-equilibrium base compositions of chicken or human sequences in the time since their ancestral genes diverged.
 Specifically, we found that KS distribution differences between genes on chicken micro- and macrochromosomes also remain significant when only considering genes exhibiting similar G+C contents, or G+C percentage at fourfold degenerate sites126 (Table 9).
 Higher neutral divergence rates are also seen on microchromosomes when genes are compared between chicken and turkey genomes127.

-Second, subtelomeric sequences, which are often duplicated and polymorphic86, 128, also show elevated neutral substitution rates.
+Second, subtelomeric sequences, which are often duplicated and polymorphic86,128, also show elevated neutral substitution rates.
 The synonymous substitution rates of chicken genes in regions up to 10 Mb from the ends of assembled macrochromosomes are elevated to levels that are indistinguishable (P > 0.05 in a Kolmogorov–Smirnov test) from those of microchromosomal genes when chicken–human alignments are considered (Table 10).
 It thus seems possible that the elevated KS values associated with chicken microchromosomal genes result from the more general phenomenon of rate elevation in subtelomeres: the KS value for a microchromosomal gene is, on average, higher than a gene on a macrochromosome because all microchromosomal genes lie within 10 Mb of one or both of their telomeres.
 However, it is important to note (Fig. 12) that genes on chicken microchromosomes are not, in general, subtelomeric in mammalian genomes.
 Nevertheless, the mammalian orthologues of chicken microchromosomal genes show significantly (P = 0.003) elevated KS values even when those values are derived from mouse–human comparisons.
 Thus, this gene set seems to have retained some characteristic other than chromosome location that has elevated neutral divergence during mammalian, as well as avian, evolution.

 Figure 12: Putative mammalian ancestor recovered by GRIMM and MGR using the human, mouse, rat (not shown) and chicken genomes.